 Audacious and Startup Dunedin support student and graduate startups, while shared workspaces Innov8hq and Petridish are located in the historic Warehouse Precinct – alongside tech companies like ADInstruments.

 Other tech firms include Education Perfect, Fisher & Paykel (with 180 people in their industrial design team), Pocketsmith (personal finance), Scott Technologies (automation and robotics), and Timely (online scheduling).

 Animation Research provides live 3D graphics for international sports including the America's Cup, European Golf Tour, Formula 1, NASCAR, the US Open, and World Rally Championship.

 Rocketwerkz and Runaway both have game development studios in Dunedin.

-NHNZ is a global documentary company based in Dunedin, with links to the university’s Centre for Science Communication – one of the largest science communication facilities in the world.
+NHNZ is a global documentary company based in Dunedin, with links to the University's Department of Science Communication – one of the largest science communication facilities in the world.

 Every two years, we celebrate science and innovation at the New Zealand International Science Festival, which features global speakers and hands-on events throughout the city.

 And we have gigabit fibre internet, city-wide.